Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Automated simulation-based analysis with statistical guarantees

 BM-based approaches perform different statistical tests on $\mu$ to check whether $m$ is large enough for completing the warmup period: \cite{tafazzoli2011performance} use the \cite{neumann} randomness test, while \cite{steiger2005asap3} use a test for stationary multivariate normality on groups of 4 consecutive batches followed by a check for low correlation among consecutive batch means (i.e., the lag-1 autocorrelation of $\mu$). \cite{GilmoreRV17} apply the Anderson-Darling test for normality on $\mu$, followed by a check for low lag-1 autocorrelation of $\mu$.
 In all cases, a few (typically 4) initial batches are ignored as they are likely the most affected ones by the initial transient.
 We follow the latter approach, as specified in the subprocedure \texttt{goodnessOfFitTests} of Algorithm~\ref{algorithm:goodnessOfFitTests}: \lline{wmp} skips $b$ (by default 4) initial batches, obtaining $\mu'$, then \lline{wvar} computes the variance of the batch means, used in \lline{wvarc} to decide whether the statistical tests are necessary or pass by default.
-The rationale is that if the variance among the batch means is below a minimum threshold (parameter $\mathit{minVar}$ with default value 1E-7), then the process is likely converging to a deterministic fixed point, therefore we can safely assume that the intial warmup period has terminated.
-Concerning normality, \lline{wnorm} uses the Anderson-Darling test implemented in the SSJ library~\citep{iLEC16j,sLEC02a} to check whether it is statistically plausible that $\mu'$ has been sampled from a normal distribution specified by its mean and variance, and obtain a p-value $a$. \lline{wautocorr} stores $\rho$, the lag1-autocorrelation of $\mu'$.
-The subprocedure thus returns $a$ and $\rho$, which are used in \lline{wwhile1} of \autow to decide whether the tests are passed -- using minimum thresholds $a^*$ and $\rho^*$ based on prior publications~\citep{GilmoreRV17,steiger2005asap3} ~\footnote{In particular, the significance level for the normality test is set to $a^*=1\%$ while the lag-1 autocorrelation threshold is set to $\rho^*= \sin(0.927-\frac{q}{\sqrt{\mathit{size}(\mu)}})$, where $q$ is the 99\% quantile of the standard normal distribution.
-See~\citep{steiger2005asap3} for more details.}.
-If any of the tests fail, then an iteration of the {\em while} loop in \llines{wwhile1}{wwhile2} is performed to double the number of steps $m$ by doubling the current batch size $\mathit{bs}$.
+The rationale is that if the variance among the batch means is below a minimum threshold (parameter $\mathit{minVar}$ with default value 1E-7), then the process is likely converging to a deterministic fixed point, therefore we can safely assume that the initial warmup period has terminated.
+Concerning normality, \lline{wnorm} uses the Anderson-Darling test implemented in the SSJ library~\citep{iLEC16j,sLEC02a} to check whether it is statistically plausible that $\mu'$ has been sampled from a normal distribution specified by its mean and variance, and obtain a p-value $a$.\footnote{The Anderson-Darling test may overweight the tails of the distribution, hence we provide the Cramer-Von Mises normality test as an alternative.
+See \ref{appendix:market} for a discussion and a comparative exercise.} \lline{wautocorr} stores $\rho$, the lag1-autocorrelation of $\mu'$.
+The subprocedure thus returns $a$ and $\rho$, which are used in \lline{wwhile1} of \autow to decide whether the tests are passed -- using minimum thresholds $a^*$ and $\rho^*$ based on prior publications~\citep{GilmoreRV17,steiger2005asap3}.\footnote{In particular, the significance level for the normality test is set to $a^*=1\%$ while the lag-1 autocorrelation threshold is set to $\rho^*= \sin(0.927-\frac{q}{\sqrt{\mathit{size}(\mu)}})$, where $q$ is the 99\% quantile of the standard normal distribution.
+See~\cite{steiger2005asap3} for more details.} If any of the tests fail, then an iteration of the {\em while} loop in \llines{wwhile1}{wwhile2} is performed to double the number of steps $m$ by doubling the current batch size $\mathit{bs}$.
 We note that the current $B$ batch means are \emph{squeezed} in the first half of $\mu$, (\llines{wsqueeze1}{wsqueeze2}), and $m$ new steps are performed to create the new batch means in the second half of $\mu$ (\llines{wsecondhalf1}{wsecondhalf2}).
 The statistical tests are performed on the new batch means, and new iterations of the loop are performed until both statistical tests are passes.
 The algorithm terminates returning the final value of $m=B \times \mathit{bs}$ as the estimated end of the warmup period.